Dvd848/p4checkout/README.md

 `p4checkout` acts as a standalone GUI utility offering Perforce users the ability to check out a file to a specific pending changelist.
-While this ability is available out of the box by directly using the official Perforce visual client (`p4v`), it's convenient to integrate it into the user's IDE.
+While this ability is available out of the box by directly using the official Perforce Visual Client (`p4v`), it's convenient to integrate it into the user's IDE.
 Most popular IDEs have an official Perforce plugin, but those that don't can use `p4checkout` to easily check out files before editing them.